752 Anthropology of 'Race', Gender and Sexuality

-This course explores the construction and lived realities of race in its intersection with gender, and its rootedness in colonialism and empire, both historically and in the present.
-It critically situates anthropological knowledge as central to both the perpetuation and the critical analysis and political critique of "race" as a category of difference with social, political, and economic effects.
-Exploring the fluid, socially constructed, and powerfully effective nature of both gender and "race" the course explores the ways they intertwine in theory and in lived experience across diverse societies and political discourses.
+This module explores the construction and lived realities of race in its intersection with gender, and its rootedness in colonialism and empire, both historically and in the present.
+It critically situates anthropological knowledge as central to both the perpetuation and the critical analysis and political critique of 'race' as a category of difference with social, political, and economic effects.
+Exploring the fluid, socially constructed, and powerfully effective nature of both gender and 'race', the module examines the ways they intertwine in theory and in lived experience across diverse societies and political discourses.
 At the same time, we explore how the categories of race and gender have been the object of scientific discourses and technologies of control.
-Also exploring social theory and other scholarship beyond anthropology, the course examines the diverse and interconnected understandings, experiences, and effects of “race”and gender as systems of meaning-making and power across spaces, places and historical times.
+Also exploring social theory and other scholarship beyond anthropology, the course examines the diverse and interconnected understandings, experiences, and effects of 'race' and gender as systems of meaning-making and power across spaces, places and historical times.
 A core aim of the course will be to analyse whiteness as a system of power and knowledge that intersects gendered ideologies and privileges, and sustains white supremacy in anthropological theory and in cultural-political systems.

 Objectives and learning outcomes of the module

-- Understand the parameters of analysis and stakes involved in Anthropology's treatment of “race”, gender and Whiteness
+- Understand the parameters of analysis and stakes involved in anthropology's historical and contemporary treatment of 'race', gender and whiteness

-- Understand the concepts and methods of intersectional analysis
+- Apply the concepts and methods of intersectional analysis

 - Critically read ethnographies of racialized and gendered experiences